ShreyashRoyzada/AI_Champs_Screening_Test/README.md

 ## TASK 2.

 Completed the Task 2 on 25/08/20 and added the files to the repo.
 The Files added were-
-* PDF Converter.py
+* PDFConverter.py
 * Task2.csv
 * trail1.csv
 * trial2.csv
 * trial3.csv

-Among these files the **final submissions are the _PDF Converter.py_  and _Task2.csv_.**
+Among these files the **final submissions are _PDF Converter.py_  and _Task2.csv_.**
-The other files are the files I created while debugging my code.
+The other files are the files created while debugging my code.